 - more systematic detection and diagnosis of structural heart disease; and

 Since its launch, the Coalition will now work together to turn these messages into concrete actions at both the EU level and in EU countries.

-The website is maintained and updated by RPP Group who acts as the Coalition’s Secretariat, and which coordinates input from Steering Committee members.
+The website content is maintained and updated by RPP Group who acts as the Coalition’s Secretariat.

-The Steering Committee outlines the strategic direction and content of the website.
-Each member has an equal voice in the decisions regarding the platform’s activities and orientations.
-The content produced is not biased towards any specific treatment or therapy.
+The Steering Committee guides independently the strategic direction of the Coalition, as well as the website content.
+Each member has an equal voice in the decisions regarding the Coalition activities and orientations.
+For more information see the “About us” section.